 During Jesus’ ministry, He taught through sermons and the Tanakh.
 This method of evangelization continued after His crucifixion.
 The first generations of Christians lived through the oral teachings of the Apostles.

-The first New Testament texts were Paul’s letters, written some two decades after Jesus died.
-The Gospel writers present the narratives of Jesus’ lives around forty to fifty years after the crucifixion.
+The first New Testament texts were Paul’s letters, written some two decades after Christ’s death.
+The Gospel writers present the narratives of Jesus’ life around forty to fifty years after the crucifixion.
 Most of these narratives come from the teachings circulated orally by the Apostles.

 There were many writings in the early Christian communities.
 But the Church Fathers agreed on canonical books that most Christians used.
 This started in the second century.